jlparkI/xGPR/docs/basic_tutorial.rst

 where ``my_new_hyperparams`` is a numpy array.
 You can easily plug this into Optuna or some other hyperparameter tuning package, do Bayesian optimization or grid search or any other procedure you like.
+The ``xGPDiscriminant`` classifer comes with some built-in functions that will do this kind of optimization for you just for convenience (for details on these see the "Classifier Tuning" section below).

-You can tune hyperparameters this way, but for regression, there's a much nicer way to evaluate hyperparameters, which uses negative log marginal likelihood (what xGPR calls NMLL).
+For regression, there's also a much nicer way to evaluate hyperparameters, which uses negative log marginal likelihood (what xGPR calls NMLL).
 In Bayesian inference, the marginal likelihood is the probability of the training data averaged over *all possible parameter values*.
 A lower NMLL means a better model (and a higher NMLL means a worse model).
 The NMLL on the training set in general correlates *very* well with performance on held-out data.
 So, for regression we don't really even need a validation set to tune hyperparameters; we can just calculate the NMLL for different hyperparameter settings and see which one gives us the best result.

 Here's an example:::